-- CMS should officially abandon the pre-claim review demonstration project and restrict any pre-claim review activity to highly targeted designated providers that demonstrate a high risk of program abuse based on past claims history or new providers of services in high risk geographic areas. - CMS should evaluate the experience in Illinois and Ohio to determine less costly methods of correcting documentation deficiencies that could be applied throughout the country.
+• CMS should officially modify the RCD project and restrict any pre-claim review activity to highly targeted designated providers that demonstrate a high risk of program abuse based on past claims history or new providers of services in high risk geographic areas.
+Alternatively, pre-claim review should be available to the HHAs as an option that can be used on a claim-by-claim basis.

-• CMS should conduct an annual a cost benefit analysis of the RCD to evaluate the improper payment rate against the cost of the demonstration.
+- CMS should conduct an annual a cost benefit analysis of the RCD to evaluate the improper payment rate against the cost of the demonstration. - Eliminate the 100% prepayment and post payment review for claims submitted during the PHE without pre-claim review. - CMS should directly prohibit any of its contractors from re-reviewing claims approved through pre-claim review in the absence of fraud.

 RATIONALE: Pre-claim review is an extraordinary action that triggers significant costs for all parties and could present barriers to the timely and effective use of home health services.
 CMS estimates that the costs associated with performing review for home health services under the revised demonstration would be approximately \$392.9 million over the 5-year demonstration period.
 Past trials of similar programs, such as, prior authorization for certain Medicare services have shown that it has negligible impact on program abuse.
 Additionally, the improper payment rate for home health agencies continues to decrease.
-The improper payment rate for home health providers in 2019 dropped 5.5 percent to 12.1 percent, from last years' rate of 17.6 percent.
+The improper payment rate for home health providers in 2020 dropped 7.9 percent, from the 2018 rate of 17.6 percent.